abhishek-kumar-code/Redfish_Public/TelemetryWhitePaper.md

 Note: The calculations are specified by name (e.g AverageOverInterval).
 This works for finite set of commonly used formulas.
 There is the possibility of adding a mechanism of describing general formulas.
 This is not currently addressed in the telemetry model.

 ### Specifying Duration
-In Redfish, specifying points in time should conform to the ISO 8601 date-time format.
+In Redfish, the specification of points-in-time should conform to the ISO 8601 date-time format.

 In general, the Redfish convention appends units-of-measure to the name of a property (e.g. PowerConsumedWatts).
 The units-of-measure should conform to the Unified Code for Units of Measure (UCUM).